- Department: History

 - Credit level: I

-- Academic year of delivery: 2020-21
+- Academic year of delivery: 2022-23

 According to Sellars and Yeatman, authors of spoof history 1066 and All That, ‘English’ history ended when America replaced Britain as ‘Top Nation’ in 1918.
 For them the national story after the First World War was a forgettable tale of decline and fall.
 Contemporary historians echoed this ‘declinism’ in their accounts of the period.
 All agreed that the years since 1870 have been a time of dizzying change.
 Technological and economic change associated with the development of industrial capitalism propelled the ‘workshop of the world’ and its ‘first industrial nation’ into a ‘modern era’ characterized by industrialization, urbanization, ‘modernity’, and ‘mass society’ – at least that is how some have come to see it.
 While few dispute the pace and extent of change, historians continue to struggle to understand its causes, consequences, and significance.
 In recent years historians have turned away from an earlier narrative of imperial and economic decline offset by rising living standards and a more inclusive notion of citizenship.
-An alternative story has yet to emerge, although this is not for want of trying.
-There are many tales to tell that challenge or complement the story of comfortable decline, including ‘the short life of social democracy’ (or ‘the long life of market culture’), neo-corporatism, and governmentality amongst others.
+An agreed overarching narrative has yet to emerge, although this is not for want of trying.
+There are many tales to tell that challenge or complement a story of comfortable decline, including ‘the short life of social democracy’ (or ‘the long life of market culture’), neo-corporatism, and governmentality amongst others.
 This module explores all of these tales as we survey, in turn, the major trends in the economic, political, and cultural and social history of the United Kingdom since 1870.

 The aims of this module are: